 What is EMS?

 EMS stands for “Emergency Medical Services,” which helps to identify personnel who are licensed by the state of Tennessee to provide medical care outside of the hospital or medical office setting.
-There are different levels of EMS providers, including First Responder, Emergency Medical Technician and Paramedic.
-Each level requires different training, with paramedic being the highest trained individual.
+There are different levels of EMS providers, including Emergency Medical Responder, Emergency Medical Technician, Advanced Emergency Medical Technician, and Paramedic.
+Each level requires different training, with Paramedic being the highest trained individual.

 What type of service does Bedford County EMS provide?

 Bedford County EMS provides 24-hour Advanced Life Support service to the county.
-The staff consists of Tennessee licensed emergency medical technicians and paramedics who are prepared to handle any medical emergency, from bumps and bruises you may receive from automobile accident to the more serious cardiac arrest situation.
+The staff consists of Tennessee licensed emergency medical technicians, advanced emergency medical technicians, and paramedics who are prepared to handle any medical emergency, from bumps and bruises you may receive from automobile accident to the more serious cardiac arrest situation.
 Advanced Life Support Paramedics bring the emergency room to you and will begin lifesaving treatment immediately.

 Where can I get a copy of a run report?